rajathjn/shorts_maker/README.md

 4. **Install Any Additional Python Dependencies:**

-   If not automatically managed by uv, you may install them using pip:
+   If not automatically managed by uv, you may install them using pip ( In most cases you do not need to use the below. ):

    ```bash
    pip install -r requirements.txt